aws-samples/serverless-patterns/cloudfront-lambda-edge-s3-cdk/README.md

     --data-binary '@./image.jpg'
     ```

-1. Finally, test the unauthorized case by changing the token to be invalid and see that now we cannot upload to S3:
+    Check that we can now see the uploaded file in the bucket:
     ```bash
-    curl --location --request PUT "https://${CFURL}/image.jpg" \
-    --header 'authorization: my-invalid-token' \
-    --header 'Content-Type: image/jpeg' \
-    --data-binary '@./image.jpg'
+    aws s3 ls $S3BUCKET
     ```

 ## Cleanup

 1. Delete the `image.jpg` file from the S3 bucket.

-2. Delete the `AmazonS3UploadApiPatternsStack` CDK stack:
+This is because the bucket must be empty before it can be deleted.
+    ```bash
+    aws s3 rm "s3://${S3BUCKET}/image.jpg"
     ```

+1. Delete the `AmazonS3UploadApiPatternsStack` CDK stack:
+   ```
    cdk destroy AmazonS3UploadApiPatternsStack
+   ```

+    *NOTE: if you get an error from CloudFormation deleting the Lambda@Edge function, then you should wait a while and then retry `cdk destroy`.
+[Reference documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html).*

+1. Optionally, delete the Cognito user pool, as this is left behind by the stack.
+    ```bash
+    aws cognito-idp delete-user-pool --user-pool-id $USERPOOL --region us-east-1
     ```

 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.